TRouR/ovarian_cancer_dl/machine_learning/README.md

 | C19orf12          | CRISPLD2          | KRT6              |
 | FABP4             | MROH5             | LOC81691          |

+---

+### Biological Interpretation of Top Genes:

+- 🧬 **VSIG4**:
-- **VSIG4**: Implicated in immune evasion and tumor progression.
-Higher expression correlates with advanced stage ovarian cancers.
+  Implicated in immune evasion and tumor progression.
+Higher expression correlates with advanced-stage ovarian cancers.

+- 🧬 **PIK3CA**:
-- **PIK3CA**: Activates PI3K/AKT/mTOR signaling pathway; known for oncogenic mutations in HGSOC.
+  Activates the PI3K/AKT/mTOR signaling pathway; frequently mutated in HGSOC and associated with tumorigenesis.

+- 🧬 **PBX1**:
-- **PBX1**: Regulated by NOTCH signaling; promotes cell proliferation and carcinogenesis in ovarian cancer.
+  Regulated by NOTCH signaling; promotes cell proliferation and carcinogenesis in ovarian cancer.

+---

 Thus, the GAT model identifies biologically meaningful genes that can serve as potential biomarkers or therapeutic targets.